WARNING: Unmarked spoilers ahead!

-So, how many characters do you know who have set a whole planet on fire?
-Because I only know of one: Horus mother***ing Lupercal.
+- So, how many characters do you know who have set a whole planet on fire?
+Because I only know of one: Horus motherfucking Lupercal.

-The entire battle of Isstvan III is one huge Dying Moment of Awesome for Saul Tarvitz.
-Managing to discover the traitors' plan and reach the world's surface with help from other loyalists, he turns what should have been simple annihilation of the loyal elements into a full scale battle.
-Even after being betrayed by Lucius and an Imperator class titan deployed at their position, he manages to lead them into final battle which massacres over a third of the traitor legion's numbers.
+- The entire battle of Isstvan III is one huge Dying Moment of Awesome for Saul Tarvitz.
+Managing to discover the traitors' plan and reach the world's surface with help from other loyalists, he turns what should have been a simple annihilation of the loyal elements into a full scale battle.
+Even after being betrayed by Lucius and having an Imperator-class titan deployed at their position, he manages to lead them into a final battle which massacres over a third of the traitor legion's numbers.

 Book 4: The Flight of the Eisenstein

-The last words of Huron-Fal, the Death Guard dreadnought in Flight of the Eisenstein.
-He's been betrayed by his Primarch and his Legion, the city he's in is being hit with a virus so potent that it liquifies those it infects, and he's been infected, so what does he do?
-What any good Space Marine would do, of course! overload his reactor, saying "This death... this death is ours.
+- The last words of Huron-Fal, the Death Guard dreadnought in Flight of the Eisenstein.
+He's been betrayed by his Primarch and his Legion, the city he's in is being hit with a virus so potent that it liquifies those it infects, and he's been infected along with his friend Ullis Temeter, so what does he do?
+What any good Space Marine would do, of course!
+Overload his reactor, saying "This death... this death is ours.
 We choose it.
 We deny you your victory".